opensearch-project/opensearch-devops/.github/ISSUE_TEMPLATE/bug_template.md

 A clear and concise description of what you expected to happen.

 **Component**
 Please list all components currently enabled.
+(Helm, etc.)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.